whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-15-Popsugar-Must-Have-May2015-Review.md

 <p>Okay, so I'm not really into taffy and this just seems out of place to include in a <a href="http://http://popsu.gr/vdrb">Popsugar Must Have</a> box.
 I'm passing this along to my husband who will eat anything sweet.
 <br>

-<p><b>VERDICT:</b> I think this box represented the theme they announced and I'm in love with the 2 of the big ticket items so I'm happy with that.
-The total value of this box came up to $114 and although it's not my favorite box from them, I'll still use most of the items</p>
+<p><b>VERDICT:</b> I think this box represented the theme they had and I'm in love with 2 of the big ticket items so I'm happy with that.
+The total value of this box came up to $114 and although it's not my favorite box from them, I'll still use most of the items so I got my money's worth.
+Here's hoping to a better box in June!</p>